top of page

 During the course, we will facilitate an approximate 4-hour session on this with our Organisational Consultant in organisational psychology.

-Personal well-being onboard the ship
+Personal well-being on board the ship

 Practical Course Information